-- Once you get the invite, you have to fill a long form which asks you questions about your email usage patterns, the computer/ OS you use etc. Let me clarify at this point that if you end up answering incorrectly (e.g. if you are on a Windows laptop or are using an older version of Macbook Air), you may never hear back from the team.
+- Once you get the invite, you have to fill a long form that asks you questions about your email usage patterns, the computer/ OS you use, etc. Let me clarify at this point that if you end up answering incorrectly (e.g. if you are on a Windows laptop or are using an older version of Macbook Air), you may never hear back from the team.

 If you survive all of the steps above, you earn the right to pay $30 a month and use Superhuman!